thebrandonallen/edit-author-slug/readme.txt

 == Upgrade Notice ==

+= 0.4 =
+Adds ability to change the Author Base (not a required upgrade)

 = 0.3 =
 Edit Author Slug can now be localized.
 You can find edit-author-slug.pot in 'edit-author-slug/languages' to get you started.

 = 0.2 =
 Added a check to avoid duplicate duplicate author slugs, and better sanitization.

+= TODO =
+* Allow Author Slug editing of users from one centralized location